Aria and the Seven Artifacts

 “No... having him clean this up is going to be another headache in itself...”
 With that, he completely dismissed the idea and moved on.

 If they were average, everyday objects with no hidden power, he wouldn't mind so much.
 But these seven artifacts were imbued with demonic energy and had wills of their own.
 They would seek out anyone they deemed fitting and play with them until nothing was left of them.
 They were meant to be used as a means of testing humans.
 But those days were long gone, and they were destined to collect dust in a chest.

 He briefly considered going to locate the artifacts himself.
 That idea was dropped just as quickly as the last.
 He had more important things to do than to play fetch anyways.

 He mentally went through the list of lesser demons.
 Most of them, while perfectly capable, were off doing other assignments.
 If he was truly desperate, he could report to the Lord of Darkness himself - that was, if he could guarantee he would walk away unscathed.
 As he stewed in his worsening mood, he suddenly hit a solid object and hit the ground.
 Before he could let out a word, a high gasp made him freeze.

 "Ah!
 Sorry about that!"
 A short girl with lavender hair jumped back.
-Her dark red eyes widened in fear as they trailed up to the ram-like horns on his head.
+Her dark red eyes widened in fear as they trailed up to the ram-like horns on Dian’s head.
 Tiny black horns stuck out from her own head, marking her as the lowest on the demon totem pole.
 By the time Dian regained himself, the girl was preparing to make a speedy getaway.

 A hand on her wrist stopped her in her tracks.
-"Not so fast."
+"Not so fast!"

 She scoffed in response.
 "Making fun of me now?"